dokku/dokku/docs/advanced-usage/resource-management.md

 By default, Dokku allows unlimited resource access to apps deployed on a server.
 In some cases, it may be desirable to limit this on a per-app or per-process-type basis.
 The `resource` plugin allows management of both resource "limits" and resource "reservations", where each resource request type has specific meaning to the scheduler in use for a given app.

-> The meaning of a values and it's units are specific to the scheduler in use for a given app.
+> Warning: The meaning of a values and it's units are specific to the scheduler in use for a given app.
+If a value is incorrect for a scheduler, this may result in containers failing to start correctly.
 If a scheduler does not support a given resource type combination, it will be ignored.
 All resource commands require an app rebuild or deploy in order to take effect.

 Valid resource options include: